briajnae/briawalker_keypath/README.md

 Hello!
 Welcome to my project.
 I designed this project using `HTML, CSS, Bootstrap 4, Google Fonts API and jQuery`.
 With this project, users will be able to do the following:

--
+- Recieve recent, Google Scholar articles about equilibrium prices and quantity
-- Search Amazon's products usin
+- Search Amazon's products
-- calculate
+- Recieve real-time data, including current product pricing and images
+- Use real products to formulate the best solutions to acheive equilibrium pricing.

+I editied the calculations so that users can input their own values to calculate.